Germany's largest ever cocaine shipment seized by customs | DW | 02.08.2019

 The drugs were discovered two weeks ago during a routine check, resulting in the largest cocaine shipment ever seized in Germany.

-More than 4,200 packages in 211 sports bags were discovered in a freight container which claimed to be full of soybeans which was being shipped from Montevideo in Uruguay via Hamburg to Antwerp, Belgium.
+More than 4,200 packages in 211 sports bags were discovered in a freight container which claimed to be full of soybeans.
+The shipment was being transported from Montevideo in Uruguay, via Hamburg, to Antwerp, Belgium.

-"This enormous amount represents the largest individual seizure of cocaine in Germany," the Hamburg Customs agency said.
+"This enormous amount represents the largest individual seizure of cocaine in Germany," the Hamburg Customs agency said in a statement.

+"Assuming that this probably very pure cocaine can be diluted to triple the amount for street sale, the 4.5 tonnes have a street value of approximately one billion euros."

+The seized cocaine has already been destroyed under strict secrecy and extensive security measures.

+The port is Germany's largest and Europe's third busiest.
+It is often referred to as the "Gateway to the World" as the country's trade and travel has relied heavily on it throughout its history.

-In recent years cocaine shipments of up to one ton have been detected in the northern European country on numerous occasions but Friday's announcement was an unprecedented amount.
+In recent years cocaine shipments of up to one ton have been detected on numerous occasions but Friday's announcement was an unprecedented amount.

+Just last year police Hamburg authorities destroyed drugs with a combined street value of €520 million ($592 million).

 jsi/aw (AFP, dpa)